Find yourself attracted to a multi specialist training contract alongside “a bunch of law geeks”? May the force be Slaughters

 Training contract applications

-The firm typically receives around 2,000 applications each year for up to 95 training contracts.
-In 2022 around 400 students were invited to an interview day, which included a written exercise, an interview with two partners, a chat with a trainee and a short interview with HR.
+The firm typically receives around 2,500 applications each year for up to 95 training contracts.
+In 2023 around 400 students were invited to an interview day, which included a written exercise, a partner interview , a chat with a trainee and a short interview with HR.

 According to the firm's trainees, succeeding at interview involves “showing you can think laterally.
 They don't want you to repeat verbatim what you learnt at law school; they want new solutions and fresh ideas.”
 Our grad recruitment sources tell us the firm is particularly interested in those who demonstrate “the ability to show grit under pressure” and have “a range of interests outside the law.”